 World Series format

+In 2015, the format changed to a modified double-elimination tournament.
+The 10 teams were divided into two brackets of five teams each.
 The series features two brackets of five teams each, representing the champion of the host district, U.S. East, U.S. Southeast, U.S. Central, U.S. Southwest, U.S. West, Canada, Asia-Pacific, Latin America, and Europe-Africa.
 Each bracket plays a modified double-elimination tournament, in which the last two teams play in a winner-take-all semifinal to determine who will advance to the championship game.
 Since 2007, ESPN has broadcast the championship game live.

 Since the series moved to Bangor in 2002, only Hilo L.L., Hilo, Hawaii, and West University L.L., West University Place, Texas, have won more than one championship, with West University winning three, in 2009, 2014, and 2015.
 Hilo has won two, in 2003 and in 2011.
 Ping Tung L.L., Chinese Taipei, leads all Senior leagues in World Series titles, with seven (1974, 1980, 1985, 1989-1992).
 Taipei L.L., Chinese Taipei, is second with the most titles, with three (1973, 1986, and 1988).
 West University is the only U.S. team with three titles, and the only U.S. team to win consecutive titles.
 A full list of Senior League Baseball World Series champions can be found here.